hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

   + example: the email of a person or a student number in an object representing a student in a student store

 + Out-of-line key
-  + a key stored separately from the value being store
+  + a key stored separately from the value being stored
-  + an auto-incremental id not part of the
+  + an auto-incremental `id` not part of the key

 + Key path
   + where the browser should extract the key from a value in the object store or index